 - Student Seesaw Journals – ongoing

-- Parent and Teacher Conversations – Terms 1, 2 and 4
+- Parent and Teacher Conversations – Terms 1, 2 and optional in Term 4

 Student Progress Report